nokiatech/heif/README.md

 You can also check the **[Wiki] (https://github.com/nokiatech/heif/wiki)** pages for more information.

 ## News:
+[09.03.2017] ISO/IEC 23008-12 second edition includes support for the interchange of multi-layered images.
+The source code now includes structures that are specified in this second edition.
+Simple support for AVC is also added.
+Minor bug fixes are included in this update.
+Example configuration files for generating multi-layered streams can be found in the Wiki.

 [24.02.2016] HEIF source code and website is updated to reflect the latest HEIF specification changes and various fixes.
 Please note that backwards compatibility is not maintained during this update.

 [24.02.2016] HEIF conformance test candidate files can be found **[here](https://github.com/nokiatech/heif_conformance)**

 ## Features:
 HEIF is a media container format.
 It is not an image or video encoder per se.
 Hence, the quality of the visual media depends highly on the proper usage of visual media encoder (e.g. HEVC).
-Current standard allows containing High Efficiency Video Codec (HEVC, H.265) encoded bitstreams.
+Current standard allows containing HEVC/AVC/JPEG encoded bitstreams.
 This can be easily extended to future visual media codecs.
 It has many powerful features which are currently not present in other image file formats.
 Some of these features are:
-* Media data is encoded according to the High Efficiency Video Coding (HEVC) standard.
+* Encapsulate images coded using HEVC/SHVC/MV-HEVC/AVC/JPEG.
+* Encapsulate image sequences coded using HEVC/SHVC/MV-HEVC/AVC.
 * Storage based on widely adopted ISO Base Media File Format (ISOBMFF)
 * Supports efficient storage of image bursts and cinemagraphs
 * Supports computational photography use cases